balena-io/sshproxy/resin/README.md

   -s, --shell string                Path to shell to execute post-authentication (default "shell.sh")
 ```

-## Unauth Template
+## Auth Failed Banner/Template

-The 'unauth template' is a template rendered and displayed to the user after failed authentication.
+The 'auth failed banner' is a template rendered and displayed to the user after failed authentication.
 It should be a
 [Go template](https://golang.org/pkg/text/template/) has two available properties; `.user` and `.fingerprints`.

 ## Example Usage